dgatf/sct101ctm/README.md

 Esc Ctrl+AltGr+

 Touchscreen scrolling in Firefox doesn't work.
-To fix this add to the file `/etc/security/pam_env.conf`:
+To fix this add to the file `/etc/security/pam_env.conf`

 `MOZ_USE_XINPUT2 DEFAULT=1`

-In Firefox go to `about:config` and then change:
+In Firefox go to `about:config` and then change

 `dow.w3c_touch_events.enabled=1`